 - Cold cuts and processed meats.
 Food additives such as nitrites and tyramine may trigger headaches.

 - Illness.
 Colds, the flu, or a sinus infection can trigger a headache.
-Even dental problems such as jaw clenching or teeth grinding can be a trigger.

 - Exercise or overexertion.
 Strenuous activity (like jogging and weightlifting) can sometimes lead to a headache.